European shares fall for second day, led by techs

 By Blaise Robinson

-Euro zone equity indexes managed to trim heavy losses in late trade, however, as the euro currency reversed gains and slipped again.

-Shares in Nokia, Alcatel-Lucent, STMicroelectronics, ARM, and ASML lost 1.9 percent to 4.9 percent.
+Shares in Nokia, Alcatel-Lucent, STMicroelectronics, ARM, and ASML were down 2.9 percent to 5.5 percent, mirroring a similar decline in U.S. tech shares on Wednesday.

-European tech firms, seen as benefitting significantly from the drop in the euro over the past year, had surged 42 percent since mid-October, outpacing the overall market and sending the sector to valuation ratios well above long-term averages.
+Shares in European tech firms -- seen as benefitting significantly from the drop in the euro currency over the past year -- had surged 42 percent since mid-October, outpacing the overall market and sending the sector to valuation ratios well above long-term averages.

 The sector trades at 20.4 times expected earnings in the next 12 months, above a 10-year average of 16.2 times, while the broad STOXX Europe 600 index currently trades at 16 times expected earnings, according to Thomson Reuters Datastream.